 Suzi Eszterhas, who took the photos for New on Earth: Baby Animals in the Wild, a book that contains extraordinary wildlife photography.
-(I own her book.)
+(I bought her book.)

 Margot Raggett, who founded Remembering Wildlife.
 This organization publishes books of photos showing endangered wildlife to raise funds for wildlife conservation projects.
-(I bought five of their books.)
+(So far, I’ve bought five of their books.)

 These critters are common: We see them every day.
 And yet they help sustain life.
 We need to recognize and appreciate them.